-2. Council on Judicial Education and Training
+2. Committee on Judicial Education and Training

 - a.
 Purpose.
-The Council on Judicial Education and Training assists the Supreme Court in developing educational policies and standards for the court system, and is responsible for monitoring the quality of educational programs, recommending changes in policies and standards, and for approving guidelines for accrediting training programs. - b.
+The Committee on Judicial Education and Training assists the Supreme Court in developing educational policies and standards for the court system, and is responsible for monitoring the quality of educational programs, recommending changes in policies and standards, and for approving guidelines for accrediting training programs. - b.
 Membership.
-The Council is comprised of the following members: a supreme court justice or a court of appeals judge; two judges from the superior court, one representing urban areas, the other representing rural areas; one justice court judge and one municipal court judge, one to be a lawyer, the other to be a non-lawyer; the administrative director of the court or the deputy director; a trial court administrator; two chief probation officers, one representing adult probation and the other juvenile probation, one of which must be from an urban court and the other from a rural court; a superior court clerk; a limited jurisdiction clerk; the deans of the state's two law schools or their designees; a judicial secretary; a court reporter; and such other members as may be appointed at the discretion of the Chief Justice. - c.
+The Committee is comprised of the following members: a supreme court justice or a court of appeals judge; two judges from the superior court, one representing urban courts, the other representing rural courts; one justice court judge and one municipal court judge, one to be a lawyer, the other to be a non-lawyer; the administrative director of the courts or the deputy director; a trial court administrator; a chief adult probation officer and a juvenile court director, one of whom must be from an urban court and the other from a rural court; a superior court clerk; a limited jurisdiction clerk; the deans of the state's two law schools or their designees; a judicial secretary; a court reporter; and such other members as may be appointed at the discretion of the Chief Justice. - c.
 Terms of Members.
-Council members shall be appointed by the Chief Justice for three-year terms.
-Terms shall be staggered so that approximately one-third of the Council shall rotate each year.
-The chairman may recommend to the Chief Justice that a COJET member be replaced on the Council if absent from two consecutive meetings or if they fail to meet the responsibilities of membership as outlined in Section B, 2d. - d.
+Committee members shall be appointed by the Chief Justice for three-year terms.
+Terms shall be staggered so that approximately one-third of the Committee shall rotate each year.
+The chairperson may recommend to the Chief Justice that a member be replaced on the Committee if absent from two consecutive meetings or if they fail to meet the responsibilities of membership as outlined in Section B.2. - d.
 Responsibilities of Members.
-Council members shall participate in the delivery or development of educational programs and serve as an evaluator each year for the purpose of monitoring the effectiveness of educational policies and standards.
-Council members shall also participate in faculty development programs and shall be advocates for continuing education for judges and members of the judicial community.
+Committee members shall participate in the delivery or development of educational programs and serve as an evaluator each year for the purpose of monitoring the effectiveness of educational policies and standards.
+Committee members shall also participate in faculty development programs and shall be advocates for continuing education for judges and members of the judicial community.

 - e.
 Organization.
-The Chief Justice may appoint a chairperson and additional officers as needed to organize the Council.
-The chairperson may appoint committees to help the Council carry out its responsibilities. - f.
-Council Meetings.
-The Council shall meet no less than twice a year.
-Additional meetings may be called at the discretion of the chairperson or upon majority vote of the Council.
+The Chief Justice may appoint a chairperson and additional officers as needed to organize the Committee.
+Advisory committees to help the Committee carry out its responsibilities may be appointed by the chairperson with the approval of the Chief Justice. - f.
+Meetings.
+The Committee shall meet no less than twice a year.
+Additional meetings may be called at the discretion of the chairperson or upon majority vote of the Committee.
+All meetings shall be noticed and open to the public. - g.
+Actions.
+The Committee shall adopt rules for conducting Committee business.
+These rules shall prescribe the quorum and majority needed to constitute Committee actions.